Lloyd Waner: Later career

-After splitting time in the early 1940s with the Boston Braves, Cincinnati Reds, Philadelphia Phillies, and Brooklyn Dodgers, Waner returned to Pittsburgh, where he finished his career.
+In 1939, he played in just 112 games and had 108 hits while batting .285 with 17 walks to 13 strikeouts.
+He played in just 72 games in 1940, batting .259 with 43 hits.
+He was traded on May 7, 1941 to the Boston Braves, who in turn traded him on June 12 to the Cincinnati Reds.
+He played 77 total games and batted .292 with 12 walks to no strikeouts.
+He played as a backup outfielder as a signee with the Philadelphia Phillies in 1942, batted .261.
+Waner initially retired in 1943, taking on a job at the Douglas Aircraft plant in Oklahoma City; he asked the league to be put on the voluntary retirement list.
+He returned with the Brooklyn Dodgers in 1944, playing a few games with his brother Paul before being released in June.
+He signed with Pittsburgh to close out the year, where he batted .321 in 34 games.
+He played in just 23 games of the 1945 season, collecting five total hits.
+In his final game on September 16, he went 0-for-1.

 In September 1945, he asked team president William Benswanger for his release, saying, "The old legs just won't hold up anymore and I'm convinced that I'm through."
 He compiled a career .316 batting average, batting .300 or higher in ten seasons.
+He compiled 1 six-hit game, 2 five-hit games and 41 four-hit games in his major league career.
 Waner was also an accomplished center fielder.
 He led the league in putouts four times, using his excellent speed to cover the spacious Forbes Field outfield.
 He recorded a career .983 fielding percentage at that position.

 He (2,459) and his older brother Paul (3,152) hold the career record for hits by brothers (5,611), outpacing the three Alou brothers and the three DiMaggio brothers, among others.
 For most of the period from 1927 to 1940, Paul patrolled right field at Forbes Field while Lloyd covered the ground next to him in center.
 On September 15, 1938, the brothers hit back-to-back home runs against Cliff Melton of the New York Giants.

 Paul was known as "Big Poison" and Lloyd as "Little Poison".
 They got their nicknames from a Brooklyn Dodgers fan's pronunciation of "Big Person" and "Little Person", which was then picked up by a sportswriter in the stands.
 In 1927, the season the brothers accumulated 460 hits, the fan is said to have remarked, "Them Waners!
 It's always the little poison on thoid (third) and the big poison on foist (first)!"